-The World Service Conference, at their annual meeting, selects the site for world conventions.
-The procedure for selection of a world convention requires that a bid be submitted to the World Convention Corporation which then forwards to the World Service Conference the appropriate information for the decision making.
+The procedure for selection of a world convention requires that a bid be submitted to the World Convention Corporation which then selects the site in accordance with provisions of the WCC Management section.

-- 1. Bids must be from a committee formed by a regional service committee with fifty (50) meetings or more. - The region must have had conventions previously and some of those Convention Committee members must be on the bid committee. - 3.
-The region must have seven (7) members attending WCNA with two (2) of those having five years or more clean time. - The region has not had a world convention within the prior four years in the region and/or zone. - 5.
-The region must have a letter of support for the bid from the regional service committee and surrounding regional service committees. - 6.
+- 1. Bids must be from a committee formed by a regional service committee with fifty (50) meetings or more. - 2.
+The region must have had conventions previously and some of those Convention Committee members must be on the bid committee. - 3.
+The region must have seven (7) members who have attended a WCNA with two (2) of those having five years or more clean time - 4.
+The region has not had a world convention within the prior four years in the region and/or zone.

+- 5. The region must have a letter of support for the bid from the regional service committee and surrounding regional service committees. - 6.
 The region provides a letter of summary information as to why the region wants the convention and how it can best serve the Fellowship by hosting the convention.
-This is referred to as the "letter of need." - The region provides a written history of the region and conventions that have taken place within the region. - The region provides a letter from bid committees explaining their experience with past conventions and the qualifications of the principal committee members along with information on their clean time. - 9.
-The region provides a written contract offer and binder from hotels where the convention would be held, if the bid is accepted.
+This is referred to as the "letter of need." - 7.
+The region provides a written history of the region and conventions that have taken place within the region. - 8.
+The region provides a letter from bid committees explaining their experience with past conventions and the qualifications of the principal committee members along with information on their clean time. - 9.
+The region provides a written offer and binder from hotels where the convention would be held, if the bid is accepted.
 The offer must contain figures on room rates, banquet rates, coffee expenditures, projected registration rates and other financial information that may be helpful in understanding the bid.

 Bids are prepared in compliance with the aforementioned requirements.
-A copy of the hotel fact sheet is completed and sent along with the bid.
-All of the bid material is then sent to the World Convention Corporation for Narcotics Anonymous (WCCNA) by October I. WCCNA reviews each bid to make sure that all of the requirements have been met.
+A copy of a report outlining the specifics of all of the facilities being proposed for use is completed and sent along with the bid package.
+All of the bid materials are then sent to the World Convention Corporation, (WCC) postmarked by the first of July, thirty-five months before the date the convention is to be held.
+The World Convention Corporation reviews each bid to make sure that all of the requirements have been met.
+(Note: Thirty-five month requirement will not apply to WCNA-19 and WCNA-20.)